rodrigozsilveira/Programming-Language-with-C-Interpreter/README.md

 There are 3 example programs in (C--) already, but to run your own you have to:

- * Runs parses and lex
+ * Runs parser and lex
 ```powershell
 flex lex.l
 bison -d parser.y